psych10/psych10_poldrack/README.md

 # psych10
-This is the primary repository for Psych 10/Stats 60 at Stanford.
-See the [main web page](http://psych10.github.io) for more info on the course.
+This is the primary repository for Psych 10/Stats 60 (taught by [Russ Poldrack](https://profiles.stanford.edu/russell-poldrack)) at Stanford.
+See the
+[main web page](http://psych10.github.io) for more info on the course.

 We welcome comments and suggestions!
 Please feel free to [create a new issue](https://github.com/psych10/psych10/issues).
 If you have additions you